-Death Valley National Park
+Death Valley

-When I finally made it out to Death Valley for my first visit, I was pleasantly surprised to discover an abundance of beauty in such a mysterious and harsh environment.
+When I finally made it out to Death Valley National Park for my first visit, I was pleasantly surprised to discover an abundance of beauty in such a mysterious and harsh environment.
 I chose to go during the off-season (October) to avoid the crowds and be greeted with cooler temperatures (highs in the mid 80s to low 90s).
 This afforded me to visit more points of interest and get unobstructed shots than if I went during the crowded peak season with higher temperatures.

-I stayed inside the park at The Ranch which is considered more of a family friendly hotel compared to their sister hotel The Inn which is more expensive.
+I stayed inside the park at The Ranch which is considered more of a family friendly hotel compared to their sister hotel The Inn which is more upscale.
 Most of the buildings and rooms at The Ranch desperately needed updating but they were constructing new buildings during my visit so that could be a good sign for future stays.
 The Ranch has a General Store for basic groceries and a restaurant/bar.
 Check out other options ahead of time for planning purposes.

 Recommended Points of Interest